-How do you define church?
+How do you define “church”?
 What does being a member of the church mean to you?
-“Attending meetings; giving my offerings; casting my vote,” might be a typical answer.
+“Attending meetings, giving my offerings/tithes, casting my vote…” might be a typical answer.
 But actually, church membership embodies so much more than that.

 Church is about relationships.
 How we relate to God (worship); how we relate to His Word (discipleship); how we relate to the needy (ministry); how we relate to the world (evangelism); and how we relate to one another (fellowship).
 Let’s focus on fellowship.
 The Scriptures are full of directives on how we are to relate to one another.

-Paul teaches us that we are members of one another (Rom.
-12:5, Eph.
-4:25).
+Paul teaches us that we are members of one another (Romans 12:5, Ephesians 4:25).
 This means that there is an organic unity of all believers in Christ.
 We are members of Him, members of His body, and thus members of one another.
 Understanding this is crucial to all of our relationships.
-It means that however, we treat a member of the Body is actually how we treat Christ Himself.
+It means that however we treat a member of the Body is actually how we treat Christ Himself.

 There are also many negative commands in Scripture which teach us how not to treat one another.
-We are specifically forbidden to lie to another (Col. 3:9), bite, devour, and consume one another (Gal.
-5:15), provoke one another (Gal.
-5:26), envy one another (Gal.
-5:26), take one another to court (I Cor.
-6:7), be “puffed up in favor of one against another” (I Cor.
-4:6), or judge one another (Rom.
-14:13).
+We are specifically forbidden to lie to another (Colossians 3:9), bite (harshly talk to), devour (use abusively), and consume (take without giving in return) one another (Galatians 5:15), provoke [to wrath/anger] one another (Galatians 5:26), envy one another (Galatians 5:26), take one another to court (1st Corinthians 6:7), be “puffed up in favor of one against another” (1st Corinthians 4:6), or judge (wrongly) one another (Romans 14:13).
 Of course, every sin forbidden in Scripture applies to our relationships with one another.

 Now, the question I want to ask is this: how can we nurture this kind of biblical love towards one another in practical ways?
 It’s one thing to see these commands on paper.
 It’s another thing to live them out.
 We need help.
 What can we do to help?